 Liners

-Inserts are placed loosely on the diaper or on the top booster to protect the diaper and facilitate removal of faeces.
-There are reusable fleece and silk inserts that the stool can be shaken off and disposable viscose, cellulose and paper inserts that are thrown away when stool has come on.
+Liners are placed loosely on the diaper or on the top booster to protect the diaper and facilitate removal of faeces.
+There are reusable fleece and silk liners that the stool can be shaken off and disposable viscose, cellulose and paper liners that are thrown away when stool has come on.

 Liners for cloth diapers